Healthy Homes Assessment Bridge Pā

 Bridge Pā Moisture Ingress & Drainage

-Rental properties must be equipped with effective drainage to get rid of storm water, surface water and groundwater, with an appropriate runoff or outfall.
-Making sure that water has a location to go, and that it isn’t allowed to remain beneath buildings is an essential part of keeping your property dry.
+Rental properties must be equipped with effective drainage for the removal of floodwaters, surface water and ground water, which includes an appropriate runoff or outfall.
+Making sure the water has a proper place to go, and that it doesn’t get sucked into buildings is an essential part of making sure your property is dry.

-Alongside a drainage system to avoid moisture ingress, if your property has an enclosed space between the floor and soil, a ground-water barrier must be put in place when it’s reasonably practicable to install it.
+Alongside an irrigation system to stop water ingress, if the rental is enclosed between your floor and soil, a ground-water barrier should be put in place if it is reasonably practicable to do so.

-An underground moisture barrier typically a polythene sheet laid over the ground, to block any moisture in the ground from getting into the building.
+Ground moisture barriers are generally a polythene sheet laid over the ground to prevent any moisture present in the ground from accumulating into the home.
 It also helps in preventing from causing damage to the flooring insulation.

 moisture ingress and drainage inspection